charles-waite/Retropie-Switch/Ideas and Notes.md

 - Loading roms over USB
 - Secondary controllers?
 - Internal hub (adafruit breakout board) with an externally accessible port or two?

+**Status LEDs**

+(Tested with adafruit 5mm LEDs https://www.adafruit.com/product/4203)

+Green = 220 Ω

+Blue = 4,700 Ω

+Red = 2,200 Ω

+This may differ when I try 3mm ones.
+Or I could do RGB using a software PWM